-We assume that the application’s first build would be a minimum viable product (MVP).
+To discuss the second case, we assume that the application’s first build would be a minimum viable product (MVP).
 Thus your goal would be to produce an efficient application with faster time to market.
 In this case, a monolith architecture will be suitable.

 Another consideration is feature changes.
 Sometimes, you’ll be at a place where you’ve bootstrapped an app with well-written specifications and abruptly, there’s a change in one of the specs.
 This is easy with monolithic.
-However, if you’re using microservices for your MVP, each change will need to propagate to another service using it.
-This makes monolithic as a perfect fit for building an MVP.

 Here is an interesting image by Martin Fowler which states why going directly to microservices is a dangerous thing:

 Mark Richards in his book Microservices vs Service Oriented Architecture suggests that SOA is better suited for comparatively large, enterprise-wide systems that require integration with many heterogeneous applications and services.
-Also, if you have many shared components across your application, SOA is a well-suited option.

 #3.
 Public/Private Cloud Options: VMs vs IaaS

 Public clouds are the most common way of deploying your applications since everything is owned and operated by third-party service providers.

 Or maybe if you want to increase your current capacity without much investment, IaaS provides you with the on-demand services.
 Saying this, it is ideal for a small startup of a mid-sized business.